 Predictions for 2018, show that many Latin Americans will benefit from the recovery in commodity prices; it well known that natural resources make up a large part of the exports that Latin America offers to the world.
 This also means that the region is full of investment opportunities for those involved in the extractive industries such as mining.
 In this article we give you an overview on the mining industry in Brazil and how opportunities are opening up.

-Brazil: a Mining Powerhouse
+Brazil: An Mining Industry Powerhouse

 Brazil is the fifth largest country in the world in terms of territory and its land possesses many mineral resources.
 So much so that Brazil is one of the main mineral exporters in the world.
 Mining accounts for almost 7% of Brazil’s GDP and as such it can expect to profit largely from the recent recovery in commodity prices.